Subscribe to Candid Magazine

 The Spanish city is home to the astounding architectural feats of Lluís Domènech i Montaner, who spurned modernism with his Art Nouveau handwriting in buildings like the Palace of Catalan Music; and the dream-like cityscaping of Antoni Gaudí, who is the architect of one of the most impressive cathedrals in the world: the Basilica of the Sagrada Família.
 Both men have designated UNESCO World Heritage Sites dedicated to their celebrated work.

-The multi-disciplinary, co-founder of Cubism, Pablo Picasso has a sizeable space devoted to him in the Museo Picasso, and do not miss a visit the Fundació Joan Miró.
+The multi-disciplinary, co-founder of Cubism, Pablo Picasso has a sizeable space devoted to him in the Museu Picasso, and do not miss a visit the Fundació Joan Miró.
 Founded by the Barcelona-born surrealist artist, the space houses a huge permanent collection of his work along with a revolving, contemporary curation, all contained in a rationalist masterpiece by architect, Josep Lluís Sert.

 Wander profusely and look around always, Barcelona is also a canvas to sky-high murals, political plights and eye-popping, old-school graffiti.